Tax Troubles? We've Got You Covered!

-• Trusted by 1 Million+
+• TrustedTrusted by 1 Million+ Users

-Cryptocurrency Taxation in India - Guide to Crypto Taxes in India 2023
+Cryptocurrency Taxation in India - Guide to Crypto Taxes in India 2024

 Over the last few years, digital currencies and assets such as NFTs (non-fungible tokens) have gained popularity around the world.
 With the launch of cryptocurrency exchanges, trading in these assets has expanded dramatically.

 Cryptocurrency or digital asset has altered the playing field for investors and businesses all around the world.
 The first cryptocurrency, Bitcoin, arose as the aftermath of the 2008 financial crisis.
 It was the first blockchain-based cryptocurrency, and it revolutionized the way people thought about money.
-Post that, a lot of cryptocurrencies have come into existence, and in India, the market is growing at a rapid pace.
+After that, a lot of cryptocurrencies have come into existence, and in India, the market is growing at a rapid pace.

 The Budget 2022 came with clarity on the taxation of cryptocurrencies.
 Before the year 2022, there was no tax applicable to cryptocurrencies.
 However, the updates in 2022 and 2023 consist of provisions regarding their taxation and reporting in ITR.
-So in this guide, let’s explore the fundamentals of cryptocurrency and its taxation in India.
+So, in this guide, let’s explore the fundamentals of cryptocurrency and its taxation in India.

 What is Cryptocurrency?